avd151/Language-Detector-Chatbot/Data-Set/readme.md

-Data Set for language detection are referred from : https://www.kaggle.com/basilb2s/language-detection Language detector file has the function predit, I have left the input to it as they where ....please comment them out while testing
+1) Data Set for language detection are referred from : https://www.kaggle.com/basilb2s/language-detection </br>
+2) Language detector file has the function predict, I have left the input to it as they where ....please comment them out while testing